 The role of a School Principal involves a greater level of responsibility.

-When working in this role, you are accountable for all aspects of a school’s operation, from administration, financial management, and community-level representation, to ensuring the quality of education and maintaining a safe and disciplined learning environment.
+You are accountable for all aspects of a school's operation in this role.
+These include administration, financial management, and community level to ensure the quality of education and maintain a safe and disciplined learning environment.

-If you are passionate about contributing to learning, education and managing academic institutions, the above steps will help turn your passion into a rewarding, creative, and challenging career.
+If you are passionate about contributing to learning, education and managing academic institutions, the above steps will help turn your passion into a rewarding career.

 Useful Links to Explore: